gvolpe/gvolpe.github.io/_posts/2024-09-15-nixos-server.md

 }
 {% endhighlight %}

+This configuration is written to `hosts/default.nix`.
 The Plausible server runs on `localhost:8000`, which is proxied via [nginx](https://nginx.org/en/) to ports 80 and 443 (the latter handled directly by Garnix).

 {% highlight nix %}
 {